• 5 min read

 The Arsenal Insurance team consists of about a thousand people with divisions all over Ukraine.
 The head office employs over 150 people in more than 10 departments — including lawyers, financiers, accountants, programmers, and specialists in various fields.

 Each team managed projects in their own way.
 Aligning shared tasks took a lot of time and required constant clarifications.
-Thanks to the migration of all teams to Worksection, the company optimized internal processes and communication with contractors.
-Custom task statuses and tags organized the collaboration of cross-functional teams.
+By migrating all teams to Worksection, the company optimized its internal processes and communication with contractors.
+Custom task statuses and labels brought order to how the cross-functional teams work together.

 About the Company